ordina-jworks/ordina-jworks.github.io/_posts/2019-08-23-test-design.md

 This lower coupling makes it easier to refactor the application, and implement new features at a higher pace.

 Also notice that we didn't create a test class that maps one-to-one to a production code class.
-Rather than testing our `Order` object, or our `OrderFactory`, or our `OrderValidator`, we test the creation of an aggregate instance.
+Rather than testing our `Order` object, our `OrderFactory`, or our `OrderValidator`, we test the creation of an aggregate instance.
 We test what we expect our application to do, not what we expect our class to do.

 Whenever we have to change the logic of how an `Order` is created, we know that we have to look in the `CreateOrderTest` class.